tonikelope/coronapoker/docs/TESTING.md

 restores both normal pauses and real action clocks.
 Each peer gets a temporary isolated home, identity and SQLite database, removed after the run.
 A run is green only when all peers finish with matching consensus hashes and canonical balances and no fatal/error dialog.
+The final SQL ledger must also contain the expected seats and conserve money exactly: summed stacks must equal cumulative buy-ins, including every legitimate rebuy.
 Host + clients + bots cannot exceed ten seats.
 Without `-Seed`, every runner obtains a fresh positive 32-bit base seed from OS entropy, prints it before work starts and records the certifier's base seed in every `summary.csv` / `summary.json` phase row.
 This explores different schedules